Daniella Perez

-She was the only daughter of Glória Perez.

 Life and career

 Perez was born in Rio de Janeiro to telenovela writer Glória Perez and her husband, an engineer, Luiz Carlos Saupiquet Perez (1940–1994).
 She had two younger brothers: Rodrigo (born 1972) and Rafael (1977–2002).
 Her parents were divorced in 1984.

 Her interest in the arts began at an early age.
 At five, she began dancing and as a teenager she was invited to dance professionally for Vacilou, Dançou, a dance company in Rio de Janeiro.
 Her first role in television was a tango dancer in the Rede Manchete novela Kananga do Japão, and her dance group was invited by Rede Globo to act in the novela Barriga de Aluguel, written by her mother.
-Perez auditioned for the novela and got the part of Clô, a dancer in the fictional club Copacabana Café.
-Due to her charisma and talent, Clô, initially a minor character, eventually gained more screentime.
+Perez got the part of Clô, a dancer in the fictional club Copacabana Café.
+Due to her being the author’s daughter, the character she played, initially minor, gained more screen time.

 Her acting got the attention of director Dennis Carvalho, who invited her to star in O Dono do Mundo, where she portrayed Yara, sister of the main character played by Glória Pires.
 In 1992, Perez was cast in her mother's novela, De Corpo e Alma, as Yasmin, a young woman who was the object of affection of Eri Johnson's character.
 Yasmin was the sister of the main character of the novela, who was played by Cristiana Oliveira.
 De Corpo e Alma was her last work.
 Following her death, the departure of Perez's character was explained as her going to study abroad.
 Her murderer's character was removed from the story.

 On December 25, 1992, she played Mary, mother of Jesus, in a Christmas special, Roberto Carlos Especial, alongside Cássia Kis Magro and Herson Capri.

 Perez was married to actor Raul Gazolla, whom she met on the set of Kananga do Japão, from 1990 until her death.